* U.S. dollar helped by trade data

 * Focus on U.S. jobs data on Friday

-LONDON, Jan 8 (Reuters) - The dollar consolidated gains against the yen on Wednesday after a boost from upbeat trade data a day earlier which triggered renewed appetite for riskier assets among global investors.
+LONDON, Jan 8 (Reuters) - The dollar rose against the yen on Wednesday as upbeat U.S. trade data the previous day triggered renewed appetite for riskier assets among global investors.

 Comments by Bank of Canada chief Stephen Poloz that it should keep its key interest rate on hold until data persuaded it otherwise also weighed on the currency.